Secrets of the Beehive: Background and recording

+Releases

-In 2003, a remastered limited digipak version of Secrets of the Beehive was released with the bonus track from the Japanese version "Promise (The Cult of Eurydice)" replacing the original CD bonus track "Forbidden Colours (version)", which was a re-recorded version of the Sakamoto/Sylvian collaboration originally intended for Brilliant Trees, but eventually released as b-side to the "Red Guitar" single.
+In 2003, a remastered limited digipak version of Secrets of the Beehive was released with the bonus track "Promise (The Cult of Eurydice)" from the Japanese version of the album replacing the original 1987 CD bonus track of a re-recorded version of "Forbidden Colours", which had been originally intended for inclusion on Brilliant Trees, but was eventually released as the B-side to the "Red Guitar" single.
 In 2006 it was reissued in a standard jewel-case.

-In February 2019, as part of a redesigned monochrome sleeved vinyl reissue batch of his 80s albums, Secrets of the Beehive was re-issued in a gatefold sleeve with different type fonts, but otherwise maintaining the original artwork.
+In February 2019, as part of a redesigned monochrome sleeved vinyl reissue batch of Sylvian's 80s albums, Secrets of the Beehive was re-issued in a gatefold sleeve with different type fonts, but otherwise maintaining the original artwork.

+Critical reception

+Secrets of the Beehive appeared in October 1987 to universally positive reviews.
+Writing for the NME, Jack Barron said that "Sylvian's mannered style is so overpowering it tends to smother the depth of this record's content" and that "the whole weight of the world seems to be bearing down on his padded shoulders".
+However, he praised the "impeccably arranged" instrumentation and Sylvian's singing, and stated that "what emerges buzzes with all sorts of forgotten resonances", concluding that "Secrets of the Beehive is a fabulous and mercurial record."
+In Record Mirror, Betty Page wrote that "Secrets of the Beehive contains the most honest, direct set of tunes that [Sylvian] has ever written, stripped of the sort of pretension that previously made it difficult for certain people to take him seriously".
+She noted "[Sylvian's] voice now having an oddly compelling quality, the surrounding layers of acoustic guitar, percussion, strings and keyboard constructed with painstaking care", and said, "it's all very introspective (if a mite soporific at times) but beautifully melodic and mellow."